 The building has a fascinating history, beautiful interiors and wonderful gardens.
 The guides are really well informed and very knowledgeable.
 Well worth a visit!

 Historic house and gardens.
 Superb gardens with a wide range of interesting plants, beautifully kept by the staff and volunteers.
 Such a surprising garden for a house in the middle of a town.
+The house tour brought the history of the house to life.
+We really enjoyed hearing about the family and their life and times in Wisbech and across the country.
+A really good visit, thank you 😎👍👍👍

+Lovely intimate National Trust property who comes alive thanks to the enthusiasm of the staff and volunteers.
+A wonder calm oasis of a garden, broken down into different areas.
 The town house was built in 1722 and the Quaker banker Jonathan Peckover moved into the house in 1794.
 Bank House, as it was known, remained in the Peckover family for the next 150 years.
+Really enjoyed the visit and learning about the Peckover family.

 Although we hadn't booked, a very pleasant volunteer fitted us in to the next house tour & very interesting it was too.
 Our guide gave a descriptive & often quite funny tour of the house & an insight into it's previous residents.
 The gardens were an absolute joy & still full of colour.
 Definitely worth a visit.